+30.00

+07

-Service modules Faculty of Law
+Faculty of Law

-Prerequisites KRM 210, 220, 310 (GS)
+KRM 210, 220, 310 (GS)

+2 lectures per week

+Module is presented in English

+Social Work and Criminology

+Semester 2

 Part 1: Female crime

 The historical exclusion of women in Criminology theory development and research is interrogated through an epistemological lens.
 Gender and racial disparity in the criminal justice system are placed firmly on the agenda.